 - What are the repair facility options?
 Do you have to take your vehicle to the dealership or can you have repairs completed at the service facility of your choice?
 The best companies allow you to take your vehicle to any ASE certified repair facility.

 - How are the claims handled?
 Do you have to pay the money up front and then wait to be reimbursed?
 Look for a company that handles all aspects of the claim, including paying the repair facility.
 You want to find coverage that will offer the least amount of inconvenience or expense.

 - What is the deductible?
 Ask about the amount and if it is applied per visit or per repair.
 This could make a difference in your out-of-pocket expenses, especially if you are having several repairs completed at once.

 - Is the contract transferable?
 A Vehicle Protection Plan can be very appealing to prospective buyers and will increase the re-sale value of your car, so make sure the policy can be transferred to a new owner.

 When purchasing a Vehicle Protection Plan, you want to find the coverage that best fits your needs.
 A protection plan is supposed to provide you with peace of mind and security knowing that you are protected from the expense and inconvenience of mechanical and or electrical failures.
 Choosing a reputable company will make sure that all your claims are handled properly and per the terms of the agreement.
 Yes, mechanical breakdowns are an interruption to your everyday life, but with the right company backing you, repairs will be much less painful.
-Request a free, no-hassle quote from autopom!
+Request a free, no-hassle for extended vehicle warranty quote from autopom!